alexander-digett/digett/src/pages/insights/giving-your-content-wings-part-ii.md

 title: 'Giving Your Content Wings - Part II'
 templateKey: blog-post
 date: 2011-07-05T14:14:18.000Z
+category:
-category: Design, Marketing, Mobile, Strategy
+  -Design, Marketing, Mobile, Strategy
 alias: giving-your-content-wings-part-ii
 summary: >
   	In part one of Giving Your Content Wings we asked the question, "Is my content findable?"
 In today’s installment we’ll be discussing accessibility — a broad category that covers everything from your site’s design to your contents’ reading level.